DigiBP/digibp-monterosa/Submission Documents/README.md

 The following services have been implemented into the process:
 - Google Forms combined with a WordPress Website
 - Google Sheets
-- ChatBot
+- Chatbot
-Due to user friendliness, the ChatBot has not been connected.
-Instead Google Forms and Google Sheets have been conected to the process.
+Due to user friendliness, the Chatbot has not been connected.
+Instead Google Forms and Google Sheets have been connected to the process.

 #### Google Forms / WordPress Website ####

 As simple WordPress website has been created which is combined with Google Forms (see [URL](https://programrecommendation.wordpress.com)).
 This Website serves as a starting point of the process.
 The Google Forms has been linked with Responses in a Google Sheet.
 Google sheets runs a script when the Google Form is submitted ([see script](https://github.com/DigiBP/digibp-monterosa/blob/master/Submission%20Documents/txt/Google_Sheets_rest_API_camunda.txt)).
 The script triggers the process to be started.
-The fist Task in the process is a Service Task, sending an e-mail to the user with the camunda invitation link.
+The first Task in the process is a Service Task, sending an e-mail to the user with the camunda invitation link.

 #### Google Sheets ####

-Within the process step fill in recommendaton questionnaire of the process model a user is going to fill in form.
+Within the process step fill in recommendation questionnaire of the process model a user is going to fill in form.
 The data from this form is posted in a Google Sheets file.
-The objective of the Google sheet is to calculate the best match of a study programm.
+The objective of the Google sheet is to calculate the best match of a study program.
 The following image shows a screenshot of the Google Sheet.

 ![alt text](https://github.com/DigiBP/digibp-monterosa/blob/master/Submission%20Documents/Images/excel.png)